PurnimaSC25/DataCamp-Projects/README.md

 # Project Objective
 The Goal
 Nasdaq 100 data in raw CSV form is just a list of company names and price numbers which tells you what happened (stock went up 42% YTD) but not why it matters or what to do with it.
-The goal was to turn that raw data into something actionable by layering in two things a spreadsheet can't give you: sector context and investment reasoning.
+The goal was to turn that raw data into something actionable by layering in two things: sector context and investment reasoning, something which a spreadsheet can't give.

 # The Question
 Given the year-to-date performance of Nasdaq 100 companies headquartered in California, which sectors and specific stocks are worth investing in right now?